animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 ```

 For more information, see [Configured Cluster-Defined Regions](bootstrap-annotations.html#configured-cluster-defined-regions)
-in _Bootstrapping GemFire with the Spring Container using Annotations_.
+in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-functions"></a>Configure Functions